 Providing a fine-grained and sustainable transportation solution for dense urban areas.

-After a short while the bike became a well known thing amoung students.
+The Vrachtfiets became a well known thing amoung students.
 Often when I walked through the city I would see IKEA's Vrachtfiets with two students rushing from the IKEA to their new places.
 Yes it worked!

 After day care